twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 }
 ```

-Furthermore, our NodeJS server must be adjusted to serve the HTML and JS bundle files out of the site directory.
+Furthermore, our Node.JS server must be adjusted to serve the HTML and JS bundle files out of the site directory.
 This requires a simple change to our Express server.
-This means `app.use(express.static('.'))`, changes to `app.use(express.static('site'))` in our server.js file.
+This means `app.use(express.static('.'))` changes to `app.use(express.static('site'))` in our server.js file.
 So, the last few lines of [our original server.js][server.js-v1] now look like this:

 ```javascript
 app.use(express.static('site'))